SimoneAlbano000/GHDLsim/README.md

 ## Script requirements

 In order to function correctly, the script needs the GHDL simulation software and the GTKWave signal visualizer to be installed.
-They can be installed under the Windows enviroment using the MSYS2 tool, that can be found here: https://www.msys2.org/
+They can be installed under the Windows enviroment using the MSYS2 tool, that can be found at the following link: https://www.msys2.org/
-Once the MSYS2 software is correctly installed, the script will automatically download and install all the required packages.
+Once the MSYS2 software has been installed correctly, the script will automatically download and install all the required packages.

+## How to use GHDLsim

+In order to start the simulation, the name of the file containing the testbench code needs to be supplied (without the .vhd extension) along with the simulation time expressed in microsecond.
+If the code contains no errors, GTKWave will automatically open allowing the user to inspect all the signals.